zicongmei/ai-story/fullText1/README.md

 *   **Flexible Gemini API Configuration:** API key can be provided via a JSON configuration file (if `--config` is used) or the `GEMINI_API_KEY` environment variable.
 Model name can be specified in the config file or defaults to `gemini-pro`.
 *   **Output Language Control:** Specify the desired language for the generated abstract using the `--language` flag.
 *   **Chapter Count Control:** Specify the desired number of chapters using the `--chapters` flag for the abstract.
-*   **Detailed Token Logging:** Logs input and output token counts for every Gemini API call.
-For story generation, it also logs accumulated input and output token counts across all chapter generations.
+*   **Detailed Token and Cost Logging:** Logs input and output token counts and estimated cost for every Gemini API call.
+For story generation, it also logs accumulated input and output token counts and total estimated cost across all chapter generations.
 *   **Story Generation from Abstract:** The `story` subcommand takes an abstract and generates the full text, chapter by chapter, adhering to a specified word count per chapter, **sending the entire abstract to the AI as context for each chapter generation**.
 Each generated chapter is immediately appended to the output file.
 *   **Resume Generation:** If the `--output` file already exists, the program will send its content to Gemini to identify the number of previously written chapters.
 Generation will then resume from the next missing chapter.
 The full content of the existing file (including abstract and previously written chapters) is sent as context for the first new chapter, and subsequent newly generated chapters are appended to this context for continuous flow.
 *   **Default Settings:** Sensible defaults for output file name (`abstract-yyyy-mm-dd-hh-mm-ss.txt` or `fulltext-yyyy-mm-dd-hh-mm-ss.txt`).
 No default configuration file is assumed; if `--config` is not used, environment variables are checked.